AhmetZamanis/DeepLearningEnergyForecasting/README.md

   - You may need to modify the relevant fields in `compose.yml` according to the hardware you have.
   - You may need to install additional NVIDIA CUDA tools, depending on your operating system.
     - On Windows, it should be enough to make sure the NVIDIA drivers are installed, and Docker is running with WSL 2.
 See [the Docker documentation](https://docs.docker.com/desktop/gpu/) for details.
-- You can also modify or override the configs to use your CPU only.
-In that case, I also suggest modifying the base image and Torch installation in the `Dockerfile`, to avoid an unnecessarily large image.
+- You can also modify or override the configs to use your CPU.
+This especially makes sense for running the batch prediction script, but tuning and training may be slow.
+If you won't use a GPU, I suggest modifying the image to use a Python slim base image, and installing a CPU version of Torch.
+The resulting image should be much smaller and faster to build.

 ## Instructions: Editable install for development